-Other Information
+Other Information - Cryptosporidium

-In 2017, the Pennington Gap WTP began monitoring for Cryptosporidium in the source water (before treatment) as required by EPA's Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
+In October of 2017, the Pennington Gap Water Treatment Plant (WTP) began monitoring for Cryptosporidium in the source water (before treatment) as required by EPA's Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
 Cryptosporidium is a microscopic parasite found in surface water throughout the United States.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
 Under the LT2ESWTR, the average Cryptosporidium concentration determines if additional treatment measures are needed.
 Twenty-four samples are required for analysis over a two-year period.
-During 2017, the average Cryptosporidium concentration was 0 oocysts per liter for the 4 samples collected.
-Based on the Cryptosporidium monitoring results so far and the current performance of the treatment plant, we anticipate meeting the future treatment requirements of the LT2ESWTR.
+Sampling was completed in September of 2019; the average Cryptosporidium concentration was 0 oocysts per liter.
+Based on the Cryptosporidium monitoring results and the current performance of the treatment plant, the Pennington Gap WTP anticipates meeting the future treatment requirements of the LT2ESWTR.